Phantom Staked SOL (PSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Phantom Staked SOL Historical Price

-According to the latest data gathered on Phantom Staked SOL live price page, the current price of Phantom Staked SOL is 150.8USD.
-The circulating supply of Phantom Staked SOL(PSOL) is 98.39K PSOL , giving it a market capitalization of $14.79M.
+According to the latest data gathered on Phantom Staked SOL live price page, the current price of Phantom Staked SOL is 146.57USD.
+The circulating supply of Phantom Staked SOL(PSOL) is 99.31K PSOL , giving it a market capitalization of $14.56M.

 In the past month, Phantom Staked SOL has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that PSOL could witness further price changes in the near future.